John Cohen (baseball): Tenure as athletic director

 The Bulldogs combined for 151 victories in the sports of football, men's and women's basketball, softball and baseball in 2018–19, representing the highest total in the SEC.
 MSU tied for the national lead with the most first-round selections in the NFL, NBA, WNBA and MLB Drafts with five.
 The five first-round picks are the most by MSU in a calendar year in its history.

-In the summer of 2018, Cohen identified one of top recruiters and player development coaches in the country to serve as the Diamond Dawgs’ 18th head baseball skipper.
+In the summer of 2018, Cohen identified one of the top recruiters and player development coaches in the country to serve as the Diamond Dawgs’ 18th head baseball skipper.
 Chris Lemonis became the winningest first-year head coach in SEC history as MSU won 52 games en route to its second consecutive College World Series appearance in Omaha, Nebraska.
 The Diamond Dawgs earned a national seed (No. 6), hosted regional and super regionals at the new Dudy Noble Field, clinched a share of the SEC Western Division title and finished as high as No. 3 in the final polls.

-In addition, the Bulldog men's and women's basketball programs both appeared in the NCAA Tournament during the same season for the first time since 2008–09.
+In addition, the Bulldog men's and women's basketball programs both appeared in the NCAA tournament during the same season for the first time since 2008–09.

 The 2017-18 athletic year saw State become the only school in the nation to win a bowl game, reach an NCAA Final Four – men's or women's – and the College World Series.
 During that same campaign, MSU claimed multiple SEC championships in a single athletic year for the first time since 1996.
-Women's basketball earned its first SEC regular season title with a perfect 30-0 regular season and a second-straight NCAA national championship game appearance.
+Women's basketball earned its first SEC regular season title with a perfect 30–0 regular season and a second-straight NCAA national championship game appearance.
 Matt Roberts, the SEC Coach of the Year, guided the men's tennis team to its first SEC Tournament championship since 1996.

 As a result of the Bulldogs’ unprecedented athletic success, CBS Sports named MSU the 14th-best athletics program in the country and fourth overall in the SEC for 2017–18.
 The top four Director's Cup finishes in school history have occurred in the last four years with three under Cohen's watch.

-Since becoming athletic director, Cohen has been the driving force for numerous state-of-the-art facility projects on campus, including the new $68 million Dudy Noble Field, which opened in full capacity in the spring of 2019.
+Since becoming athletic director, Cohen was the driving force for numerous state-of-the-art facility projects on campus, including the new $68 million Dudy Noble Field, which opened in full capacity in the spring of 2019.
 The ballpark has drawn rave reviews as the best in all of college baseball and features the Left Field Lofts, a revolutionary experience with luxury two-bedroom suites offering exquisite views of the new Dudy Noble Field.